 As a breastfeeding mom, you’ll spend quite a bit of time parked in one spot breastfeeding your baby.
 This is where a breastfeeding basket will come in handy!
-A breastfeeding basket (bin, tote, box, etc.) contains the essentials for when you are sitting on the couch breastfeeding your baby and unable to reach far.
+A breastfeeding basket (or bin, tote, box) contains the breastfeeding essentials for when you are sitting on the couch breastfeeding your baby and unable to reach far.
 If you are exclusively breastfeeding, you will spend a lot of time sitting, so it’s really nice to have a designated spot and everything you need right there.

 A well-stocked breastfeeding basket is also a great gift for a new mom!
 Step it up a notch and also include some homemade lactation cookies to help boost her supply!